Crime Prevention Public Education Classes

 - Send a message to criminals letting them know that the neighborhoods are organized and fighting back.

 The Leesburg Police Department has been involved with National Night Out ® for several years.
 We take pride in our NNO events because we do our best to involve as many citizens as possible in just one night.
-In 2009, the following neighborhoods participated in National Night Out;

-Sponsors of the 2009 NNO Event
+Past Sponsors of NNO Events include:

-Scouting Programs-Tours and Safety Talks
+Tours and Safety Talks